cgallagher1/MadHacks2017/README.md

-# MadHacks2017
+# Digital Library Assistant
-This program aims to create a bot to help students and teachers create request tickets
+This program aims to create a bot to help patrons at the school create tickets in Request Tracker with the most accurate information.